+Stephen Morris

-Stephen Morris Water Managing Director
+Water Managing Director

-Stephen joined the Group in January 2021 having previously supported the Group as a consultant working on new business sector opportunities.
+Stephen joined the Group in 2021 having previously supported the Group as a consultant working on new business sector opportunities.
 He previously held MD and COO roles in the muti-utility construction and adoption sector and has over 30 years utility experience within the UK, Australia and the Middle East regions.
-Stephen is a Chartered Engineer, a Fellow of the IET and holds a Masters in Business Administration.
+Stephen is a Chartered Engineer, a Fellow of the IET, past President of the Institute of Asset Management (IAM) and holds a Masters in Business Administration.
+Peter Whittaker I&C Delivery Director